The Energy Mergers & Acquisitions Review: USA

 A buyer will typically have the right to terminate a PSA in the event the seller materially breaches a representation or warranty as of the closing, but the actual 'bring down' standard is often heavily negotiated (e.g., MAE, material breach, etc.).
 In addition, to the extent the representations survive the closing, a breach may give rise to a cause of action for damages.

 In addition to asset-level representations and warranties, a PSA typically provides for indemnity for certain retained obligations, which unlike representations and warranties is not typically subject to thresholds, deductibles and caps.
-Although the scope of retained obligations is heavily negotiated, in most recent deals, buyers were able to require that a seller retain liabilities associated with known environmental matters and offsite waste disposal, mispayment of royalties prior to the effective time, specified litigation, taxes and excluded assets.
+Although the scope of retained obligations is heavily negotiated, in most recent deals, buyers were able to require that a seller retain liabilities associated with known environmental matters and offsite waste disposal liabilities, mispayment of royalties prior to the effective time, specified litigation, taxes and excluded assets.

 ii Power and utilities